blah

 brand new in the box!
 I was also advised by folk that the N64 controllers

-have a poorly designed analog joystick. so while design overall is fine, the joys
+have a poorly designed analog thumbstick. so while design overall is fine, the sticks

 tend to wear out.
-It turns out you can still find original replacement joys, new
+It is getting really hard find original replacement sticks, new.
+I've

 bought two spares. (update: left my first bad feedback on ebay ever.
 For this seller-